 Could this set the stage for something like the Nietzschean transvaluation of values?
 Stranger things have happened.
 Stephen White (unpublished) has begun to investigate the important further complexities of the multi-person Prisoner's Dilemma.
 (This is the game that leads to the tragedy of the commons, creating both depleted fish stocks in our oceans and forests of tall trees.)
-As Kitcher points out, the simple scenarios are analytically tractable-the equations of interaction and their expected yields can be solved directly by mathematical calculation-but as we add more realism, and hence complexity, the direct solution of the equations becomes unfeasible, so we have to turn to the indirect methods of computer simulation.
-In such a simulation, you just set up hundreds or thousands of imaginary individuals, endow them with dozens or hundreds or thousands of strategies or other properties, and let the computer do all the work of having them play thousands or millions of games against each other, keeping track of the results.
+As Kitcher points out, the simple scenarios are analytically tractable- the equations of interaction and their expected yields can be solved directly by mathematical calculation-but as we add more realism, and hence complexity, the direct solution of the equations becomes unfeasible, so we have to turn to the indirect methods of computer simulation.
+In such a simulation, you just set up hundreds or thousands of strategies or other properties, and let the computer do all the work of having them play thousands or millions of games against each other, keeping track of the results.9